Think about what appeals to you most about the investment bank that you have applied to.

 There could be up to four interview stages involved in the recruitment process at investment banks.
 It’s important that you’re clued up on all of them, as you’ll be able to start working on how to impress recruiters once you’ve got your head around the format.

 Second-round interviews – sandwiched between the first and the assessment day – are rare in the graduate recruitment process but may be included to decide who will be progressed to the assessment centre.
 For internship roles, this stage is more common and will typically be the final interview.
+During the Covid-19 pandemic it is likely that your final-stage interview will be a video interview too.

 Budding interns are likely to be be interviewed more than once and by a number of different people.

 Likewise, most investment banks run assessment centres for graduate roles that comprise between two and four interviews.
 There is usually a combination of one-to-one and panel interviews with HR team members, potential line-managers and senior members of the bank.
+During the Covid-19 pandemic your assessment centre may be held virtually, but much of the same advice and preparation will be helpful.

 Occasionally, a final-round interview that comes after the assessment centre is held.
 This is to whittle down the strongest candidates that have made it through the process to a chosen few.
 It’s important to bear in mind that interview stages vary across employers and schemes.